San Dieguito High School Academy: History

 The school was founded in 1936 as the first public high school within the new San Dieguito Union High School District, educating students in grades 8 through 12.

-As the campus had not yet been built when school started September 14, 1936, students attended classes in tents.
+Since the campus had not yet been built when school started September 14, 1936, students attended classes in tents.

 In 1996, San Dieguito High School was re-designed as a "school of choice" and renamed San Dieguito High School Academy to offer a student centered environment for a maximum of 1,450 students.

 All students living within the district may enroll at either La Costa Canyon High School or Torrey Pines High School within their attendance areas, but they are also eligible to attend San Dieguito Academy and Canyon Crest Academy, both of which are designed to be "schools of choice."
 Typically, more students apply than there are available spaces, so a lottery of applicants is conducted to determine who may attend.
 New students with siblings that already attend SDA are automatically enrolled to the school.

 Many years this lottery is challenged due to students and parents desire to go to San Dieguito Academy.
 In 2022 a lottery was reimplemented for the first time since 2015 because 491 students chose the school as their top choice and only 428 spots were available.
-This would raise the capacity to 137 more students than there were in the 2021-2022 school year.
+This would raise the capacity to 137 more students than there were in the 2021–2022 school year.
 In an attempt to amend the lottery, many argued that students living within walking distance should be given priority, however, under the Open Enrollment Act of 1993, location cannot be used to prioritize individuals in a lottery.

 One hallmark of a San Dieguito Union High School District academy is a "4x4" class schedule as opposed to a more traditional "rotating block schedule".
 This means that students may take four 90-minute classes every day during an 18-week course, completing eight classes (80 credits) a year.

 In 1998, the school had roughly 1000 students, and by 2002, had 1500 (population limits of district high schools and academies are required to grow relative to the district).
 Fall 2003 enrollment was 1462.

 In the fall of 2015, construction began on the new Math and Science building in the place of old Senior Court.
 Construction funded by SDUHSD voter-approved Proposition AA bond measure.

 In March 2020, SDUHSD began its Distance Learning Plan by closing schools district wide.
-Many students were able to return to campus on January 4, 2021 in a hybrid setting, allowing students to choose to learn from home or return to campus.
-Students were welcomed back to campus full time at the start of the 2021-2022 school year.
+Many students were able to return to campus on January 4, 2021, in a hybrid setting, allowing students to choose to learn from home or return to campus.
+Students were welcomed back to campus full time at the start of the 2021–2022 school year.